vtexdocs/help-center-content/docs/tutorials/en/how-to-use-the-shareable-cart-app.md

 3. (Optional) Customize the message on WhatsApp
 4. Send the message via WhatsApp

-<div class="alert alert-warning" role="alert">Before sharing a cart via WhatsApp, you need to configure an account on your phone or <a href="https://faq.whatsapp.com/pt_br/web/26000012/?category=5245235&lang=en" target="_blank">computer</a>.
-If you prefer, you can instal <a href="https://faq.whatsapp.com/pt_br/general/26000092/?category=5245246&lang=en" target="_blank">WhatsApp Business</a> to separate your personal account from the store account.</div>
+>⚠️ Before sharing a cart via WhatsApp, you need to configure an account on your phone or [computer](https://faq.whatsapp.com/pt_br/web/26000012/?category=5245235&lang=en" target="_blank).
+If you prefer, you can instal [WhatsApp Business](https://faq.whatsapp.com/pt_br/general/26000092/?category=5245246&lang=en" target="_blank) to separate your personal account from the store account.

 ### Facebook Messenger